 Considerations - the greatest advantage of adopting optional classes was in 1998, when the Provincial transition ratios showed the most tax burden differentiation between classes.
 There is no longer a legislated deadline for creating or collapsing an optional tax class, however the decision must be made before tax ratios and rates are set.
 Furthermore, if consideration is being given to introduce an optional tax class, the Ministry of Finance would need to be consulted to legislate a respective transition ratio.
-This would be necessary to determine the effect of any new class.
+This process would be necessary to establish any new optional class.